 Be Prepared For Your Next Training Burn

-Information from DEQ on requirements to do training burns in relation to Asbestos Air Quality regulations can be found in the brochure to the left as well as their website.
-Visit http://www.deq.mt.gov/asbestos/default.mcpx.
+Information from DEQ on requirements to do training burns in relation to Asbestos Air Quality regulations can be found on their website.

 Department of Environmental Quality

 Waste and Underground Tank Management Bureau Asbestos Control Program

 Office Phone: 406-444-5300

 YOU MUST GET A DEQ PERMIT AND NOTIFY EPA 10 DAYS BEFORE DOING ANY TRAINING BURNS THAT INVOLVE STRUCTURES.

 Letter from John Podolinsky (This was handed out at the 2003 MSVFFA Convention)

 Subject: Intentional Burning of Facilities and Asbestos To: Fire Fighting Officials

 From: John Podolinsky, State of Montana, Department of Environmental Quality, Asbestos Control Program